 Use this when you want to include anyone who’s been to a page that includes the text you enter.

-Example: Typing in pricing would match:
+Example: Typing in pricing, blog, or newsletter would match:

 has visited (exactly)